Using Azure Private Endpoint with web apps

 Public access to a web app behind a private endpoint test

-Now that on-premise users can access the CM web app for secure content authoring, I wanted to figure out what I need to do if I have a Content Delivery (CD) web app behind a private endpoint but needed public users to access it.
+Now that on-premise users can access the CM web app for secure content authoring, I wanted to figure out what I need to do if I have a Content Delivery (CD) web app behind a private endpoint but need public users to access it.
 Previously, by using an internal ASE, I could provision an application gateway and plug a hole into the VNet.
-I didn’t see how this is any different, so I approached it by using the following steps:
+I didn't see how this is any different, so I approached it by using the following steps:

 1. Provision an application gateway.

-2. For the backend pool, target the FQDN of the CD-role web app. resources
+2. For the backend pool, target the FQDN of the CD-role web app.

-3. Configure the health probe to use the FQDN of the CD-role web app. resources
+3. Configure the health probe to use the FQDN of the CD-role web app.

-4. Override the backend pool host name by picking the hostname from the backend target. resources
+4. Override the backend pool host name by picking the hostname from the backend target.

 5. Configure my public DNS for my custom domain CNAME to the application gateway public FrontendIP.